AdobeDocs/campaign.en/help/v8/start/delivery-best-practices.md

 ### Prevent images blocking {#image-blocking}

-Some email clients block images by default, and users may change their settings to block images for saving on data usage.  herefore, if images are not downloaded, the whole message can be lost.
+Some email clients block images by default, and users may change their settings to block images for saving on data usage.
+Therefore, if images are not downloaded, the whole message can be lost.

 +++ To avoid this, you can apply these best practices